AIRTucha/usct-vis/README.md

 # usct-vis
 This is a visualisation for USCT data based on Volume Ray Casting.

-The most part of the visualisation is represented by JavaScript code.
+The most part of the visualisation is represented by JavaScript.
 Which is broken to two main parts:

 * Sci-fi-GUI library contains 6 reusable modules, which can be helpful for an implementation of similar projects.
 * main.js configurates Sci-fi-GUI to defines final appearance of the application.